Skip to content

 Figure 3: VFSMML within the XML concept

 This chapter introduces the basic ideas and describes the overall design of VFSMML.
-The second section presents a number of motivating examples, to give the reader something concrete to refer to while reading subsequent chapters of the VFSMML specification.
+The second section presents a number of motivating examples to give the reader something concrete to refer to while reading subsequent chapters of the VFSMML specification.
 The final section describes basic features of the VFSMML syntax and grammar, which apply to all VFSMML markup.

 The VFSMML markup consists of about 22 elements and introduces a small set of attributes.